Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Impact Statement

 \paragraph{Roadmap.} The appendix of our paper is organized as follows.
-Section \ref{sec:app_preli} gives the preliminary tools.
-Section \ref{sec:app_tools} shows some tools from previous works.
-Section \ref{sec:app_data_structure} complements the omitted proofs of our data structures.
-Section \ref{sec:app_alg_lsh} shows the implementation with locality sensitive hashing.
-Section \ref{sec:app_extension} shows how our work can be extended to typical constraints and online setting.
-Section \ref{sec:combination} utilizes our data structures to obtain a formal submodular maximization algorithm.
-Section \ref{sec:extension} extends our work and expands its application scope.
+Section~\ref{sec:app_preli} gives the preliminary tools and some tools from previous works, .
+Section~\ref{sec:app_benchmark} complements the omitted details of our greedy benchmark.
+Section~\ref{sec:app_data_structure} complements the omitted details of our data structures.
+Section~\ref{sec:app_alg_lsh} shows the implementation with locality sensitive hashing.
+Section~\ref{sec:extension} demonstrate how to utilize our data structure to solve extension forms of fast submodular function maximization problem.
+Section~\ref{sec:app_extension} shows how our work can be extended to typical constraints and online setting.
+Section~\ref{sec:combination} utilizes our data structures to obtain a formal submodular maximization algorithm.